AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 ### Retrieve the attributes of push notifications <a name="getPushOptions"></a>

-The following sample code retrieves the attributes of push notifications from the server
+The following sample code retrieves the attributes of push notifications from the server:

 ```java
 // Asynchronous processing is required.